 One of the best things about CPR is that anyone can learn it.
 Whether you’re a parent, child, student or someone else, CPR training gives individuals the life-saving skills they need to succeed.

 CPR training delivers long-lasting results in communities of all sizes.
 In fact, the AHA reports communities with in-depth automated external defibrillator (AED) programs that include CPR and AED training have achieved survival rates of nearly 40 percent for cardiac arrest victims.

 Knowledge is power, and becoming CPR-certified gives you the skills and know-how you need to save lives.
 And as a result, a CPR-certified individual can meet an important need, as he or she can help EMS, police and fire departments assist cardiac arrest victims.

 You can become even more valuable in your office.

-Becoming CPR certified delivers long-lasting value, and SureFire CPR offers a wide range of award-winning classes for CPR certification in Southern California.
-To learn more about SureFire CPR’s classes for CPR certification and its onsite training, please contact SureFire CPR at (888) 277-3143 or visit its website today.
+Becoming CPR-certified delivers long-lasting value, and SureFire CPR offers a broad range of award-winning classes for CPR certification in Southern California.
+To learn more about SureFire CPR’s classes for CPR certification and our onsite training, please contact SureFire CPR at (888) 277-3143 or visit our website today.